Nuremberg Guidelines for Non-Public Investigative Bodies in the field of International Criminal and Humanitarian Law

-The experts, practitioners and academics in the field of international criminal law concluded that the activities of organizations and individuals collecting, classifying and preserving evidence on international crimes are indispensable.
-They also agreed on the necessity of a guideline to instruct such activities and to address pressing issues in relation to the use of the information in judicial proceedings.
-Due to the importance of such activities for the establishment of accountability, the guideline will provide normative instructions for the practitioners gathering information that may serve future prosecutions at the international, regional and domestic level.
+The experts, practitioners, and academics in the field of international criminal law concluded that the activities of organizations and individuals collecting, classifying, and preserving evidence on international crimes are indispensable.
+They also agreed on the necessity of a guideline to instruct such activities and to address pressing issues in relation to the use of the information and evidence in judicial proceedings.
+Due to the importance of such activities for the establishment of accountability, the guideline will provide normative instructions for the practitioners who gather information that may serve future prosecutions at the international, regional and domestic level.
 Based on these discussions, the Nuremberg Academy drafted an initial outline regarding different subject matters for the creation of the Nuremberg Guidelines on Private Investigations.